monsoonmaelstrom/book2/book2.md

 “Yes.”

-Either Peter sold Liam out, or they’ve both been taken.
+Either Peter sold Liam out, or someone has both of them.
 Given Liam’s mood yesterday, I’m not sure which.
 I honestly don’t think Peter would sell Liam out, but I do think he might sell me out and Liam might be the most expedient way for him to do that.
 I don’t bother to say any of that to Amelia, though.

 “Do you think Peter…”